-If you book a tropical holiday and expect glorious sunshine, but it rains half the trip, you are disappointed.
-If you get on the plane, stating to yourself that come hell or high water, you’re going to enjoy every minute of your break, you are setting a positive intention to value your trip and it becomes time and money well spent.
+If you plan something outdoorsy for the weekend but then it rains, you are disappointed.
+Yet, if you state to yourself that come hell or high water, you’re going to enjoy every minute of your weekend, you are setting a positive intention to value your spare time and it becomes time (and maybe money) well spent.

 If you take a new job and expect your boss to look after you and he/she doesn’t do this, you get frustrated.
 If you start the new job with an intention to do what is needed to succeed AND take care of your body and mind in your own way, you have ownership of the outcome.

 There is a difference between expecting something to go the way you want it to and setting an intention.
-As per no.1 above, setting an expectation gives power to outside forces.
+As per no.1 above, setting an expectation gives power to outside forces or other people.
 Whereas by setting an intention, you are putting energy into creating an experience or outcome.

 5. Drop the blame game

 It is very easy to hang the blame on others.
 ‘This happened to me because he/she did that’ or ‘I can’t do X now because so and so did Y’.

 Notice if you make statements like this, either in your self talk or out loud.
 They do not serve you and delay your developing a strategy to move onwards.

 Acknowledge whatever happened and put your energy into what you yourself can do to turn things around.